ArcherTrister/X/src/X.EntityFrameworkCore.FieldEncryption/README.md

 	}
 }
 ```
-The code bellow creates a new [`AesProvider`](https://github.com/ArcherTrister/X.EntityFrameworkCore.FieldEncryption/blob/main/src/EntityFrameworkCore.DataEncryption/Providers/AesProvider.cs) and gives it to the current model.
+The code bellow creates a new [`AesFieldEncryptionProvider`](https://github.com/ArcherTrister/X.EntityFrameworkCore.FieldEncryption/blob/main/src/EntityFrameworkCore.DataEncryption/Providers/AesFieldEncryptionProvider.cs) and gives it to the current model.
 It will encrypt every `string` fields of your model that has the `[Encrypted]` attribute when saving changes to database.
 As for the decrypt process, it will be done when reading the `DbSet<T>` of your `DbContext`.

-### Example with `AesProvider` and fluent configuration
+### Example with `AesFieldEncryptionProvider` and fluent configuration

 ```csharp
 public class UserEntity